-If you are accepted to study at Majan, you will be eligible for a student visa.
-Please contact us using the form below and we will be happy to guide you through the admissions process.
+If you are accepted to study at MUC, you will be eligible for a student visa.
 Please note that the issuing of visas is entirely at the discretion of the visa issuing authorities (Royal Oman Police).
+The Student Services and Alumni Relations Department and the Administration and Human Resource Department will liaise with you for documents and processing your visa application.
+The student visa is renewal at the end of each year depending on the student's recent registration status.
 To apply for your visa you will require the following documents:

-- 6 personal photographs
+- 6 photographs

-- Copy of your passport
+- Copy of student passport

-- Copy from the parent's passports
+- Copy of parents passports

 - Address outside of Oman and contact details.

-- Visa medical check from authorized hospital in your home country.
+- Visa medical check from authorised hospital in your home country.